Lumiwealth/lumibot/README.md

 ## Example Strategies

+There are two locations for Lumibot examples.
+1. Single file scripts that run by themselves, and scripts that call the examples in 2. below, can be found in `getting_started`.
-Lumibot provides a set of several example strategies that you can copy from to create your own, they are located in `getting_started->examples`.
+2. Lumibot provides a set of several example strategies that you can copy from to create your own, they are located in `strategies->examples`.
 Here is a breakdown of each example strategy:

 #### Diversification
 Allocates the budget by the percent allocations set in self.portfolio and rebalances every self.